algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/quality_assurance/test_plan.md

 ## 4. Test Objectives

-The objective of the testing phase of the recommendation app is to thoroughly evaluate whether the application meets the functional and non-functional requirements specified in the client brief and specifications document.
+The objective of the testing phase of **Bite Match** is to thoroughly evaluate whether the application meets the functional and non-functional requirements specified in the client brief and specifications document.
 This includes core expected functionalities as well as additional features that enhance user experience.

 ### ✅ Validate Requirements – Core Functionalities